PLEASE NOTE: This feature is not yet active for all customers and will be slowly rolling out over the Summer of 2017.

 This feature allows for a policy to become active just in time with a new regulation, allow a period for required parties to become trained about the new policy prior to it becoming active (Period of Education), or many other similar reasons.

-- The policy can be set to become active on X number of days after approval"...
+- With this radio button selected, the policy will become effective (e.g. - active status) on X number of days after approval"...

-It is worth noting that the specific date (2) can also be set in the past.
+NOTE: When setting a specific date (4), the date can also be set in the past.

 Once the policy pends for approval, the Effective Date diagram appears on the View and Approve pages at the top.

-If the user viewing the page has Edit permissions on the policy (Owner, Approver, Area Editor, Area Manager, Site Administrator), they can alter the effective date fields by clicking Edit (4).
+If the user viewing the page has Edit permissions on the policy (Owner, Educator, Approver, Area Editor, Area Manager, Site Administrator), they can alter the effective date fields by clicking the Edit link below the third step in the Scheduled Effective Date flow.
 This will not restart the workflow, but the action will be added to history.

-Once a policy is fully approved, if it has an assigned effective date in the future the policy's status will become Scheduled.
+Once a policy is fully approved if it has an assigned effective date in the future the policy's status will become Scheduled.
+Policies cannot be edited while in the scheduled status.

-Policies with a scheduled status can be located by opening the All Policies Scheduled for Activation report.
+Policies with a Scheduled status can be located by opening the Scheduled report.

 - The Just mine filter shows only scheduled policies for which you had approvals